isabella232/mobile-services.pt-BR/help/ios/apple-tv-implementation-tvos/apple-tv-implementation-tvos.md

 >[!TIP]
 >
->O suporte tvos está disponível a partir `AdobeMobileLibrary` da versão 4.7.0.
+>tvOS support is available starting in  version 4.7.0.`AdobeMobileLibrary`

 ## Introdução {#section_CAB40A5B5FC745068C8A5DF8F9AB6199}

 >[!TIP]
 >
->Supomos que seu projeto tenha uma meta que seja um aplicativo da Apple TV direcionado ao tvos.
+>We assume that your project has a target that is an Apple TV app that is targeting tvOS.
 Para obter mais informações, consulte [tvOS](https://developer.apple.com/tvos/documentation/).

 ## Configure a native app for tvOS {#section_5095F19B3C4545F68E8C1E37A7E303AE}